Abbey of Fontenay: Buildings

 The Abbey was primarily constructed using stones from local areas.
 The church of the abbey is of typical Cistercian architecture, built in the Romanesque style.
 It is in a Latin cross shape, with a nave 66 metres long and 8 metres wide, two side-aisles, and a transept measuring 19 metres.
 In contrast to earlier churches, the church of the abbey has a flattened apse and two rectangular (instead of semicircular) chapels of each side of the transept.
 The cloister measures 36 by 38 metres.
 The chapter house is vaulted, with heavy ribs.
 There is a large dormitory which was re-roofed in the fifteenth century with an arched braced roof of chestnut timber.

-Except for the demolished refectory, the abbey retains almost all of its original buildings: church, dormitory, cloister, chapter house, caldarium or "warming room", dovecote and forge, all built in Romanesque style.
+Except for the demolished refectory, the abbey retains almost all of its original buildings: church, dormitory, cloister, chapter house, caldarium or "warming room", dovecote and the so-called "forge", all built in Romanesque style.
 The abbot's lodgings and infirmary were built at a later date.
 Today the abbey buildings are set in modern manicured parterres of lawn and gravel.

+The structure known as "the forge", with a floor area of 53.3 × 13.5 metres, is located 30 metres south of the main complex.
+Traditionally, it was often interpreted as a forge or multifunctional workshop building.
+However, there is no architectural or historical evidence for this and architectural comparisons suggest that it was used as a brewery and/or bakehouse.

 In all of the original buildings, neither the exteriors nor interiors are decorated.
 Although Bernard of Clairvaux did not attempt to reject art or beauty, he was cautious of “those manifestations of beauty which lead the eyes of the mind away from the imago Dei to the imagines mundi (images of the world)”.
 Although there are no flowers in the capitals, no decorative motifs and no images anywhere, the abbey is still an outstanding artwork.

 The church and the cloister, the centre of life for monks, were built in logically distributed spaces.
-In anticipation of the monastery’s future expansion, instead of creating an enclosed structure, the church and the cloister were created parallel or perpendicular to each other with open ends.
+In anticipation of the monastery's future expansion, instead of creating an enclosed structure, the church and the cloister were created parallel or perpendicular to each other with open ends.
 In this way, during expansion the existing cloister and church would not be influenced.

 There is no bell tower in the abbey, because Bernard of Clairvaux felt this would take away from the austerity.
 As an alternative, small bells were attached into the wall beside the church door to call lay brothers to gather together.

 In the interior of the church, massive cruciform piers sustain high, large barrel vaults consisting of pointed arches and transverse pointed arches.
 Diaphragm pointed arches are also evident.
 The abundant use of pointed arches was chosen because “the pointed arch channels the weight onto the bearing piers or columns at a steep angle,” and will support a tall building for thousands of years.